 The number of operational phases and their phase relationship is determined by the internal circuitry that monitors the PWM outputs.
-Normally, the ADP3180 operates as a 4-phase PWM controller.
-Grounding the PWM4 pin programs 3-phase operation, and grounding the PWM3 and PWM4 pins programs 2-phase operation.
+Normally, the ADP3168 operates as a 4-phase PWM controller.
+Grounding the PWM4 pin programs 3-phase operation; grounding the PWM3 and PWM4 pins programs 2-phase operation.

-When the ADP3180 is enabled, the controller outputs a voltage on PWM3 and PWM4 that is approximately 550 mV.
-An internal comparator checks each pin's voltage versus a threshold of 400 mV.
-If the pin is grounded, then it will be below the threshold and the phase will be disabled.
+When the ADP3168 is enabled, the controller outputs a voltage on PWM3 and PWM4 of approximately 550 mV.
+An internal comparator checks each pin's voltage vs. a threshold of 400 mV.
+If the pin is grounded, the voltage is below the threshold and the phase is disabled.
 The output resistance of the PWM pin is approximately 5 k $\Omega$ during this detection time.
-Any external pull-down resistance connected to the PWM pin should not be less than 25 k $\Omega$ to ensure proper operation.
+Any external pull-down resistance connected to the PWM pin should be at least 25 k $\Omega$ to ensure proper operation.
 The phase detection is made during the first two clock cycles of the internal oscillator.
-After this time, if the PWM output was not grounded, the 5 k $\Omega$ resistance is removed and will switch between 0 V and 5 V. If the PWM output was grounded, it will remain off.
+After this time, if the PWM output is not grounded, the 5 k $\Omega$ resistance is removed and switches between 0 V and 5 V. If the PWM output was grounded, it remains off.